-The Group has lease contracts for various items of plant, machinery, vehicles and other equipment used in its operations.
-Leases of plant and machinery generally have lease terms between 3 and 15 years, while motor vehicles and other equipment generally have lease terms between 3 and 5 years.
+The Group has lease contracts for industrial buildings, plant, machinery, offices, showroom exhibits, stores and boutique hotel used in its operations.
+Leases of plant and machinery generally have lease terms between 3 and 15 years.
+The industrial buildings used in operations have a lease term of 15 and 65 years.
+The boutique hotel generally has lease terms of 24 years.
 The Group's obligations under its leases are secured by the lessor's title to the leased assets.
 Generally, the Group is restricted from assigning and subleasing the leased assets and some contracts require the Group to maintain certain financial ratios.
 There are several lease contracts that include extension and termination options and variable lease payments, which are further discussed below.

-The Group also has certain leases of machinery with lease terms of 12 months or less and leases of office equipment with low value.
+The Group also had certain leases of machinery with lease terms of 12 months or less and leases of office equipment with low value.
 The Group applies the 'short-term lease' and 'lease of low-value assets' recognition exemptions for these leases.